 Tweaking the frequencies of different sounds can have subtle or huge effects on how well those sounds soar or punch, simmer or spread, whether you’re deploying them live or in the studio.
 Many equalization plug-ins exist to allow you to adjust frequencies of individual sounds or whole tracks with surgical precision or broad strokes.

-Of course, this is far from a comprehensive list when it comes to the types of plug-ins you can find and integrate into your music-making.
+Of course, this is far from a comprehensive list when it comes to the types of audio plug-ins you can find and integrate into your music-making.
 What are some of your own favorite categories of sound-enhancing plug-ins?
 Tell us in the comments below.

 Disc Makers’ regular contributor Michael Gallant’s debut trio album Completely received a four-star review from DownBeat magazine and a five-star review from Critical Jazz, which stated: “This, my friends, is the future of jazz.
 Fresh, invigorating, progressive – there are simply not enough positive adjectives to list here.”
 Learn more, download through iTunes, or purchase through CD Baby.
 Follow Michael on Twitter at @Michael_Gallant or on Facebook.